ComputationalRadiationPhysics/parataxis/buildSystem/Documentation.md

         description: #?
         cmakeFlag:   # CMake setting index used
         cfgFile:     # Cfg file to use
         pre-run:     #?
-List of shell commands to run inside the output folder before execution.
+List of shell commands to run inside the install folder before execution.
 List of lists get flattened
         post-run:    #?
 List of shell commands to run inside the output folder after execution.
 List of lists get flattened
         dependency:  #?
 Name of the Run-Time tests this one depends on (only 1 level og dependencies allowed)